Nectar

 Read our full Loom & Leaf Mattress review.

 Reason to Buy: People with joint pain who are lightweight or petite often need softer mattresses that allow even closer conforming to pressure points.
-The Puffy Lux’s plush memory foam feel will suit this sleeper type.
+The Puffy Lux Hybrid’s plush memory foam feel suits this preference without sacrificing support.

 Trial Period: 101 nights

-The Puffy Lux is one step up from Puffy’s flagship mattress, the Puffy, and features an additional layer of foam for more contouring and a softer feel.
-With a medium firmness setting (a 5/10 rating on our firmness scale), the Puffy Lux has enough support from the high-density polyfoam support core to maintain healthy spinal alignment for lightweight sleepers while cradling pressure points with the bed’s gel-infused memory foam comfort layer.
-The Puffy Lux comes with a 101-night sleep trial, free shipping in all 50 states and a Lifetime warranty.
+The Puffy Lux Hybrid is several steps up from Puffy’s flagship mattress, the Puffy, and features a hybrid build as opposed to an all-foam construction.
+With a medium firmness setting (a 5/10 rating on our firmness scale), the Puffy Lux Hybrid has enough support from the layer of durable, individually wrapped coils to maintain healthy spinal alignment for lightweight sleepers while cradling pressure points with the bed’s memory foam comfort layers.
+The Puffy Lux Hybrid comes with a 101-night sleep trial, free shipping in all 50 states and a Lifetime warranty.

 Reason to Buy: Shoppers looking for a pressure-relieving bed on a budget will love the Layla, which features two firmness levels (one on each side) so that arthritis sufferers are more likely to find a sleeping surface that works for their body type and pain level.